“There are many ways to be an artist.”

 It’s okay to not have an art career immediately after art school

-My first ‘real job’ after art school was advertised as an ‘fine art teacher’ position at an after school program at a public elementary school.
+My first ‘real job’ after art school was advertised as a ‘fine art teacher’ position at an after school program at a public elementary school.
 I had experience teaching art at summer camps for kids so the job seemed like a decent fit.

 I quickly discovered that actually, it was babysitting on a large scale: 30 kindergartners for 3 hours in the morning followed by another 70 elementary school kids in 1 cafeteria until 6pm.
-I was supposed to do art projects with them, the kids were tired, grouchy, and in no mood to do anything but run around at the playground.
+I was supposed to do art projects with them, the kids were tired, grouchy, and in no mood to do anything but run around in the playground.
 Many afternoons I spent my time consoling kids whose parents were late picking them up.

 I cleaned up pee, I wiped throw up off the floor more times than I care to remember.
 I worked from 12-6pm, made $15 an hour (this was in the 1990’s!) and lived in a tiny apartment in Boston that was a 45 minute drive on the highway.
 I don’t miss that job.